What is Civil Engineering and How to become a Civil Engineer

 A civil engineer is a trained and qualified person in the area of civil engineering.
 Civil engineering involves planning, design and maintenance of infrastructures such as roads, canals, bridges, airports, dams and buildings as well as protecting the environment and public health.
 To become a civil engineer, you need to be a registered member of a relevant civil engineers board.
 The general requirement is a minimum of a bachelor’s degree in civil engineering for entry level.
 However, to be registered as a qualified engineer, some experience as a practicing civil engineer is necessary.

-An overview of civil engineering areas of study
+An overview of civil engineering areas of study and become a Civil Engineer

 To understand more what civil engineer is, you need to have a general knowledge of the areas of study involved.
 The area: